 Some people like Joan Basoga quickly blame the places where one buys the garment from.
 She says: “That is exactly what one gets from shopping in cheap places like open markets.”

 But how does she explain an incident where Jeffery Opio bought a bold grey casual shirt from an upscale men’s shop in town, but after the first ironing, it turned pale grey?

 That is all a result of ignoring the care labels on some clothing items.

-She explains that there are some fabrics which are very delicate and need to be ironed or washed on the reverse (inside out).
-Some need to be ironed at particular temperature.
-Others need special washing detergent, or not to be washed or ironed at all, but just dry-cleaned, tumble-dried or steamed.
+She explains that there are some fabrics that are very delicate and need to be ironed or washed on the reverse (inside out).
+Some need to be ironed at a particular temperature.
+Others need special washing detergent, or not to be washed or ironed at all, but just dry-cleaned, tumble-dried, or steamed.

 She adds that most people do not read the care labels.
 “One day I got a phone call from a dry cleaning agent who wanted me to replace a client’s shrunk dress that he washed instead of dry-cleaning it,” she says.

 Maraka also says there are fabrics that are very difficult to care for, even when the care labels are provided.
 Such fabrics include suede, silk, linen, and our very own African prints.